 Now, therefore, for the mutual benefits and considerations each to the other, the parties agree to the following terms and conditions:

-A. PowerAmerica will be operated by certain faculty and employees at UNIVERSITY.
+A. Institute Operation.
+PowerAmerica will be operated by certain faculty and employees at UNIVERSITY.
 Sponsored by the U.S. Department of Energy (DOE), PowerAmerica is currently supported jointly by members, the State of North Carolina, and the UNIVERSITY.
 The organization and operation of PowerAmerica will be as specified by the Bylaws.

-B. The initial term of membership (the “Initial Term”) shall begin on_______, (“Effective Date”) and continue until _______.
+B. Term.
+The initial term of membership (the “Initial Term”) shall begin on_______, (“Effective Date”) and continue until _______.
 Thereafter, this Agreement shall automatically renew for successive one-year terms (each a “Renewal Term”) beginning on _________ of each year (the “Anniversary Date”).
 MEMBER acknowledges that applied research, manufacturing, and product development of the type performed by PowerAmerica takes more time than basic research and results may not be measured for several years.
 MEMBER joins PowerAmerica with the intention of remaining a fee paying member for at least three (3) years, but there is no obligation to continue membership.
 MEMBER may terminate this Agreement at any time and cease membership in PowerAmerica by giving UNIVERSITY ninety (90) days written notice prior to the Anniversary Date.

-C. In support of PowerAmerica, MEMBER agrees to pay the non-refundable annual membership fee listed below for the Initial Term and each Renewal Term.
+C. Membership Fees.
+In support of PowerAmerica, MEMBER agrees to pay the non-refundable annual membership fee listed below for the Initial Term and each Renewal Term.
 Upon payment of the membership fee, MEMBER shall become a member in the category indicated below and shall be entitled to the privileges contained in the Bylaws of PowerAmerica (the “Bylaws”), which are appended hereto as Appendix A and incorporated herein.
 The annual membership fees specified herein shall remain fixed each year of MEMBER’S membership up to and including ________.
 After ________, annual membership fees may be changed in accordance with the Bylaws and by amendment to this Agreement.